15 Tips to Maintain Healthy, Flexible Joints

 Your long-term health will benefit more from things like swimming, cycling, walking, and other options that don't place a lot of stress on your knees and ankles.

 Keep this in mind in your daily life as well.
 We often do things that we don't realize are tough on our joints.
 Your job might require you to jump off of the back of a truck, or repeatedly lift heavy objects.
 If you feel some pain in your joints and you're not sure why, page back through your daily routine and see if anything you're doing is placing repeated stress on a particular joint.
+Remember that excessive weight makes any of this much worse.

 4. Yoga and Pilates